pangeo-data/pangeo-cmip6-cloud/docs/accessing_data.rst

 Searching for datasets
 ----------------------
-After exploring the controlled vocabulary, it’s straightforward to get the data assets you want using intake-esm's ``search()`` method.
+After exploring the controlled vocabulary, it’s straightforward to get the data assets you want using intake-esm's ``search()`` function.
 In the example below, we will search for the following:

 - variables: ``tas`` which stands for near-surface air temperature